 When you’ve achieved your aim of press coverage, don’t sit back and rest on your laurels.
 Now’s the time to develop the contact.
 So, connect with them and thank them for running the story, and offer to help with any other queries.

 Follow them on social media, share the news content to your own network, and offer to provide more contacts or relevant future stories.
 It could be the start of a great relationship with your local paper.

 Stuck working out what kinds of stories might interest your local paper?
 Never fear, we’ve got 10 great suggestions to get you started.
-Not every one of these will apply to your taxi business but if you think they would then act now before other local taxi firms grab the headlines!
+Not every one of these will apply to your taxi business but if you think they would then act now before other local taxi companies and firms grab the headlines!